 Script Producer: 2016

 Alexa Wyatt was born in 1966.
 She completed a Bachelor of Arts, majoring in Communication and Creative Writing at the University of Technology in Sydney in 1986.
 After completing her degree, she became a playwright with productions at the Adelaide Fringe Festival, Stables Theatre Kings Cross, Opera House playhouse and Bridewell Theatre in London.

 In the late 1990s, Alexa became part of the team writing the series bible for the Nine Network series, McLeod’s Daughters, alongside creator Posie Graeme-Evans and fellow Home and Away writer, Susan Bower.
-She was part of the in-house writing team when the show was greenlit and went to air in 2001, and in 2002 she was promoted to Script Producer – a role in which she remained until she went on maternity leave in 2003.
-She continued writing for the series and returned as a Story Consultant in 2004.
-Finally, she was employed as Script Producer once again in 2007, where she remained until the end of the series.
+She was part of the in-house writing team when the show was greenlit and went to air in 2001, and in 2002 she was promoted to script producer – a role in which she remained until she went on maternity leave in 2003.
+She held numerous roles within the series, before returning as script producer for the final two seasons.
 She also wrote the final episode which went to air on 31st January 2009.

 Picture with thanks to Alexa Wyatt